Create a course that brings your curriculum to life while meeting pressing 21st Century needs of local and global communities.

 How can faculty get started?

-CE Designation Course Form and Rubric can by found by visiting the Request For Community Engagement Designation page.
+CE Designation Course Form and Rubric can by found by looking through the Community Engagement Designation Blueprint/Contract.
 Please note CE Designation deadlines for fall and spring courses.
 CE Courses are eligible for project and resource funds through the Office of Community Engagement.
 Faculty are encouraged to contact OCE to discuss community academic partnerships opportunities and professional development resources.
 CE Courses participate in an optional pre and mandatory post assessment of student-learning gains and activities through the AAC&U LEAP Learning Outcomes framework.

 Each year OCE offers multiple community engagement workshops and sessions for faculty including The Summit on Transforming Learning, New Faculty Community Partner Tour, Community Engagement Fair and Lunch, CE Designation Workshops, Service-Learning Roundtables and 1:1 Coaching Sessions.
 Faculty can access these workshops by clicking on the events calendar.